-In Year 8/9, all students as a group are +7 months.
-PP students are -7 months.
-Last year 81 (68%) of students made expected or better progress.
-More evidence of progress, but more work to be done as gaps in knowledge are still clear.
-Currently 49 students' reading skills are lower than their chronological age and 15 of these students are PP.
+The graph above tracks the progress of our current year 9's last year when they were in year 8.
+Our current Year 9's as a group are +7 months.
+PP students are -14 months.
+Last year 84% of students made expected or better progress.
+More evidence of the positive impact of our work on literacy , but there is more work to be done as gaps in knowledge are still clear.
+Currently 49 students' reading skills are lower than their chronological age.
+20 are reading at less than 11 years old.